TehShrike/joshduff.com/content/2025-11-10-making-a-product-listing-page-that-doesnt-suck.md

 And that's even on a competently run ecommerce site – if they didn't hire someone obsessive, the trend for a storefront is for product categories and tags to devolve into an unending list with duplication and misspellings.
 If I'm browsing a list of shirts or jackets, and I can filter by color, the pull of entropy is for there to be multiple variations on "blue", and even if I check all of them (waiting seconds between each click for the page to reload), some genuinely blue-colored products will be incorrectly filtered out.

 Long story short, I recently decided to make an alternate product listing page for a product line I like that is underserved by its online storefront: the Palmetto State Armory Dagger, the modern affordable cousin of the Glock.
-My custom page is live now at [buyadagger.com](https://www.buyadagger.com/).
+It's live now at [buyadagger.com](https://www.buyadagger.com/).

 <figure>
 	<a href="https://www.buyadagger.com/">